luketurnbull/luke-design/README.md

 - [x] Refine scene to look realistic and add lighting (Use custom shader for lighting?)
 - [x] HDR Environment map?
 - [x] Directional and spot light, add to Tweakpane or Leva UI to test
-- [ ] Display textures in a panel
+- [x] Display textures in a panel
+- [x] Allow user to add different textures to the model
-- [ ] Allow user to add different textures to the model
+- [ ] Allow user to add materials to different parts of the model
 - [ ] Allow user to change colour of the model
 - [ ] Add delete button functionality to delete a model
-- [ ] Tone mapping?
-Add to Tweakpane or Leva UI to test
+- [ ] Work on camera controls, to allow user to pan around the model without the camera going in the mesh
 - [ ] Documentation

 ## Would be nice to have